The stethoscope, a mainstay in the toolkit of medical professionals worldwide, is a device cloaked in simplicity yet profound in its implications.

 How Do I Clean My Stethoscope?

-To clean your stethoscope, you can wipe the diaphragm, bell, and earpieces with a 70% isopropyl alcohol solution or wipe.
+To clean your stethoscope, wipe the diaphragm, bell, and earpieces with a 70% isopropyl alcohol solution or wipe.
+Avoid immersing your stethoscope in any liquid or subjecting it to sterilization processes.

 How to Wear a Stethoscope?

-A stethoscope should be worn with the earpieces entering your ear canal at the right angle.
+A stethoscope should be worn with the earpieces entering your ear canal at the correct angle.
+The earpieces should point towards the front of your head, aligning with the direction of the ear canal.

 How to Hold a Stethoscope?